Wynn Resorts Pays $5.5M Fine for AML Failures, Drops New York Casino Bid

 Wynn withdraw bid for New York casino

-Wynn Resorts Pays $5.5M Fine for AML Failures, Drops New York Casino Bid on the banks of the Hudson River.
+In other company news, Wynn Resorts withdrew from a bid to build a New York casino on the banks of the Hudson River.

 “After careful consideration, we have decided not to lodge an application for a gaming license in New York City,” Wynn Resorts said as part of the statement.